Whimsy Stick

 TL;DR

 The best flirt pole for herding breeds lets the dog complete the predatory motor pattern it was bred to perform: eye, stalk, chase, capture, win.
 Every herding breed shares this sequence.
 When it resolves, you get a calm dog.
-When it doesn’t, you get nipping, circling, shadow chasing, and a dog that won’t settle no matter how far you walk it.
+When it does not, you get nipping, circling, shadow chasing, and a dog that never settles.

 This Guide Is For You If

-You own a herding breed that won’t settle
+You own a herding breed that will not settle

 Your dog nips ankles, children, or guests